TEALSK12/introduction-to-computer-science/project_3.md

 6.  **Required Checkpoints**
-    1. Monday, October 27: Screens should be designed; the hero should be able to move and jump; gravity should work; reset button should be functional
+    1. Screens should be designed; the hero should be able to move and jump; gravity should work; reset button should be functional
-    2. Monday, November 3: Hazards and enemies should be present; death should work properly.
+    2. Hazards and enemies should be present; death should work properly.
-    3. Monday, November 10 (final due date): Lives, power-ups, and victory should be implemented; all other required program components must work
+    3. Lives, power-ups, and victory should be implemented; all other required program components must work

 ## Grading Scheme/Rubric